nickdesaulniers/joshVR/README.md

     npm i

-To run the file watchers for the build scripts:
+To run the development server for the static files and the file watchers for the build scripts:

     npm start

+##Production

+Do not run this in production yet, as all the `node_modules` directories are served.
+We will need to introduce a separate `dist/` directory with only the necessary files copied over.

 ##Create
 Describe your scene using primitives (currently only cubes and spheres) and groups to describe a scene hierarchy.